These organisations know their Why and Higher Purpose.

 But more specifically, the Why identifies the unique contribution an organisation makes in the world, that no one else provides, that would be missed if the organisation didn’t exist – AND the impact this has on other peoples’ lives – their customers, suppliers, staff and supporters.
 When you can answer these questions you know you’ve got your Why!

 There are four foundational pillars that explains how a Why-Based Organisation stands out over an ordinary organisation.
-The way to unleash performance in a Why-Based Organisation is by connecting everyone passionately, viscerally, and emotionally to the Why, and leading from that place.
+The way to unleash performance in a Why-Based Organisation is by connecting everyone passionately, viscerally, and emotionally to their Why, and leading from that place.
 This will require leaders at all levels of the organisation to take on new ways of leading – themselves and others – and developing and practicing the necessary new skills.
 It will also necessitate the review and change of key processes, as well as ways of working (the critical ‘Hows’).

 There are four foundational pillars of a Why-Based Organisation:

 1. Start With Why

 Why-Based Organisations are clear and grounded in Purpose (Why), and this is a source of inspiration for clients, employees, and all stakeholders.
 All the greatest organisations and companies that endure over the long-term have a Why that goes beyond short-term production or economic goals.

 3. Engage Everyone

 High engagement companies are more productive, profitable, safe; and they are the best places to work.
 Rather than relying on coercion to gain control over people, Why-Based Organisations create a healthy “family-like” environment where trust, integrity, and empowerment are both preached and practiced.

 4. Develop Constantly the Organisation

-With purpose as a North Star, Why-Based Organisations constantly grow, develop, shift, and adapt to changing conditions in the marketplace.
+With purpose, Why-Based Organisations constantly grow, develop, shift, and adapt to changing conditions in the marketplace.
 By focusing on people as the solution, the best companies unleash strengths and thus are able to overcome the most challenging circumstances.

 Now, if our aim is to create such an organisation, what are the implications on how we organise ourselves?
 An even better question is how do we determine what needs to change?